rafli-ramadhan/sales-go/sql/README.md

 ## Usage

-Copy each code from SQL_1 to SQL_n from MySQL or PostgreSQL code in another DBeaver or RDBMS, and then run it.
+Copy each code from code number 1 to end from MySQL or PostgreSQL folder in DBeaver or another RDBMS, and then execute it.

 ![open_sql_script_in_dbeaver](./images/sql_script_dbeaver.png)